TerrySimBar/Home_Sales/README.md

 <br>

 ### Overview
 The purpose of this project is to use Spark to create temporary views, partition the data, and cache and uncache a temporary table.
 SparkSQL is used to run queries on the temporary views in order to answer specific questions about home sales.
+The run times of certain queries on different table types are also compared to determine the most efficient table type.

 Here are some key features of the project:
 - Run SparkSQL queries to answer specific questions
 - Create a temporary view of the data
 - Partition the data
 - Cache and uncache a temporary table.
+- Compare the run times of queries on different table types

 <br>